 There are a few cases where a goal would be waved off or not counted because of an infraction.
 One rule states that a goal is not legal if a player kicks or throws the puck into the net.
-If a player is stationary when the puck hits off of a skate, the goal still counts, and it is the presence of a distinct kicking motion that forces a non-goal call.
+If a player is stationary when the puck hits off of a skate, the goal still counts, and it is the presence of a distinct kicking motion that forces a no-goal call.
 A goal can not hit an official and go into the net.
-Also, the scoring team cannot interfere with the goalkeeper unless the infraction comes as a result of the other team's players.
-The puck must also cross the goal line before the period expires regardless of when the shot was taken.
+Also, the scoring team cannot interfere with the goalkeeper unless the infraction comes as a result of the other team’s players.
+The puck must also cross the goal line before the period expires, regardless of when the shot was taken.
 A goal cannot be scored if the goal has moved at all during the play.
 Finally, the scoring player must not commit a high stick infraction while hitting the puck into the net with their stick.
 This rule means that a player cannot score a goal if their stick hits the puck into the goal if it is above the crossbar.

-Statistically, an assist in hockey is worth the same amount to a player's point total as a goal.
+Statistically, an assist in hockey is worth the same amount to a player’s point total as a goal.
 It is also the only way to score a point on the stat sheet in hockey other than a goal.
 An assist is counted to the maximum of two players who touched the puck before the goal scorer.
 It does not matter how long the play progressed after the first pass.
-Because of this rule, assists are the primary way that goalies are able to get onto the score sheet, as goalies scoring a goal is an extremely rare occurrence.
+Due to this rule, assists are a way that goalies are able to get onto the score sheet, as goalies scoring a goal is an extremely rare occurrence.
 Even if a third player passed the scoring player the puck, the assist is not recorded for them.
 All assists come as the result of a goal, but a goal does not necessarily have to have an assist.